 Groundwater contamination at CSSA is associated with three VOC source areas that have been identified to date.
 Two source areas, Solid Waste Management Unit (SWMU) B-3 and SWMU O-1, are in the central portion of CSSA and affect the area designated as Plume 1.
-Cleanup activities at SWMU B-3 involved past soil vapor extraction (SVE) and removal of over 700 cubic yards of VOC-contaminated soils.
-Another SVE system has recently been installed.
-A third source area, Area of Concern (AOC)-65, was identified in the southwest corner of CSSA and affects the area designated as Plume 2.
-Cleanup activities include installation and testing of an SVE system, removal of over 600 cubic yards of contaminated soils, and rework of a surface drainage ditch to route rain water run-off away from the site.
+Cleanup activities at SWMU B-3 and O-1 involve soil vapor extraction (SVE) installed in 1997 and dismantled during the partial removal of VOC-contaminated soils at SWMU B-3.
+A new pilot SVE system was installed at SWMU B-3 in February 2004.
+Area of Concern (AOC)-65, was identified in the southwest corner of CSSA as the other potential source area and affects the area designated as Plume 2.
+Cleanup activities completed during the summer of 2002 include installation and testing of an SVE system, removal of over 600 cubic yards of contaminated soils, and lining some of the drainage features to minimize recharge around the building by routing rain water run-off away from the site.
 Testing of the AOC-65 SVE system is being conducted to evaluate its effectiveness and to optimize performance.
-A significant reduction in soil gas concentrations beneath AOC-65 and/or Building 90 was observed during the initial operation of the SVE system.
+A significant reduction in soil gas concentrations beneath AOC-65 and/or Building 90 have been observed since initial operation of the SVE system.
 Testing of the SVE system west of Building 90 is ongoing.
-The TCEQ concurred with the clean-up approach at AOC-65 on January 28, 2004.
-Testing of the SWMU B-3 and AOC-65 SVE systems is being conducted to evaluate their effectiveness and to optimize their performance.